jeplowman/EMToolKit/README.md

 ## Installation
 For installation instructions, please refer to the [Installation Guide](https://github.com/jeplowman/EMToolKit/blob/main/INSTALL.md).
 Following that, please use the [example gallery](https://emtoolkit.readthedocs.io/en/latest/examples/GALLERY_HEADER.html) to see how to use the code.

+To use without installing you can run the example notebooks in this directory from a local copy of this directory structure.
+You will need the following packages: jupyter matplotlib numpy scipy astropy sunpy numba ndcube ipympl xrtpy

+This works from either conda-forge or pip installed packages, except that you may need to install xrtpy via pip even if the rest are installed via conda-forge.

 ## Contributing
 To contribute to EMToolKit, please see the [contribute](https://github.com/jeplowman/EMToolKit/blob/main/CONTRIBUTE.md) file for details on how to get involved.